Buff Bulletin Board

 • Are ages 16–30

-• Have a diagnosis of delayed-sleep wake phase disorder or have late bedtime after 1 a.m., an inability to fall asleep and difficulty awakening when required for school/work
+• Have a diagnosis of delayed-sleep wake phase disorder or have a bedtime after 1 a.m., an inability to fall asleep, and difficulty awakening when required for school/work

 • Or are healthy with typical bedtimes and no sleep concerns